- Bedknobs and Broomsticks:

 - In The Smurfs, Gargamel constantly asks his cat Azrael, "Are you dead?", when something befalls him.
 Near the end of the movie, Azrael meows out this question mockingly at his master when Gargamel is hit by a bus.

-- In The Matrix trilogy, Agent Smith always uses "It is inevitable" or variations of the phrase.
+- Agent Smith always uses "It is inevitable" or variations of the phrase.
 Later, when Neo surrenders to Smith in order to effectively defeat him (long story short, Neo has to merge with Smith to eliminate him while connected to the source), Neo says "You were right, Smith.
 You were right all along.
 It was inevitable."

 - Something the Oracle said to Neo: